-Staff attend approximately 8 classes monthly led by shift trainers.
+Staff attend approximately 8 in-house training sessions monthly led by shift trainers as well as at least one individually assigned on-line training session.
 Training can be video, classroom, hands-on, or combination and is coordinated by our training officer, Battalion Chief Alan Eppers.
-He is responsible for planning, outlining, scheduling, administering, and evaluating courses and classes.
+He is responsible for planning, outlining, scheduling, administering, and evaluating all classes.

 Each staff member must attend a minimum of 30 hours of EMS continuing education annually to remain certified as a paramedic.
 Continuing Education consists of in-house training and outside instruction from the North Lake County EMS System at Vista Health.
 As in our fire training, our EMS training can be video, classroom, hands-on, or a combination and is coordinated by our medical officer, Lieutenant Jason Messick.
 As the medical officer, Lt.
 Messick is responsible for all aspects of our EMS program including training, coordination with the North Lake County EMS System, quality assurance and service delivery.

+Public Education

 Our Public Education program is coordinated by Lt.
 Mark Klamut.
 The goal of our public education program is to reach out to the community and promote safety methods related to fire and rescue services.
 Many of the programs we deliver or assist with include but are not limited to:

 - Fire safety talks for every Kindergarten through fourth grade student in Zion Schools

-- Annual Open House
+- Open House

 - Station tours

 - Career fairs

 - Health fairs

 - Lake County Fire Expo

 - Blood drives

 - Block parties

 - Community CPR classes

 - Fire extinguisher training

 - Internships with the Lake County High School Technology Campus